bcgov/mds/functional-tests/README.md

 # Functional Test Automation

 This project automates a selection of functional tests on multiple browsers using Geb integrated with Spock and Gradle.
-It helps to efficiently check if the addition of new features or bug fixes has broke any previously developed features.
+It helps to varify that new changes have not created regressions.
 The test strategy for this project is discussed on the mds confluence page: https://apps.nrs.gov.bc.ca/int/confluence/pages/viewpage.action?pageId=39651197 (accessing this page will require IDIR login)